tasb/k8s-basic2advanced-training/labs/lab06.md

               claimName: echo-app-db-backup
 ```

-On this file you create a PVC to handle your target folder to save database files and a CronJob to run perodically and copy files from one folder to another.
+On this file you create a PVC to handle your target folder to save database files and a CronJob to run periodically and copy files from one folder to another.

 The job will run every minute due to `schedule: "* * * * *"`.
 You can use [crontab guru](https://crontab.guru/#*_*_*_*_*) to generate different schedules.